-It's not a gushing fountain like in Trafalgar Square, but a trickling line in Kensington Gardens.
-It's still popular and children like to paddle in it although it's not encouraged as we don't want accidents.
-But sitting on the side and tickling your toes is fine while hopefully enjoying some sunshine in the park.
+It's not a gushing fountain like in Trafalgar Square, but a trickling line in Kensington Gardens that children can paddle around in.
+Or you can sit on the side and dip your toes in.

 18 of 34

-The Wallace Collection is a hidden treat just off the busy shopping area of Oxford Street that has stunning artworks and a collection of armory to thrill children in their knights and dragons phase.
+The Wallace Collection is a hidden treat just off the busy shopping area of Oxford Street that is home to stunning artworks and a collection of armory to thrill children.
 The gallery is free to visit and has a drop-in art workshop on the first Sunday of the month as well as holiday activities.
-There are also audio guides and interactive tours for both adults and children, as well as fun family trails to collect.
+There are also audio guides and interactive tours for both adults and children, as well as fun family trails to follow.

 19 of 34